Tian-Tin/learngit/readme.txt

-readme.text
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.